Morocco national rugby league team

 The Morocco national rugby league team has been participating in international competition since 1995.
 Many players for the Moroccan team are drawn from the French competition.

 Morocco has participated in the World Sevens (1995), Superleague World Nines (1996), Emerging Nations Tournament (1995, 2000) and Mediterranean Cup (since 2003) competitions.
 In 2009 Morocco won the RLEF Euro Med Challenge.

 Current squad

-Squad for 2019 MEA Rugby League Championship: